Home > Interview > Facades of The Future: Materials & Technologies Revolutionising the New-Generation Façades

 We have seen passive and active façades in contemporary architecture.
 Parekh believes that we will see emergence and acceleration in the use of cognitive or intellectual building façades.
 The intellectual façade will respond to internal and external conditions, seamlessly coordinating with the building’s MEP systems to create a network of cognitive solutions.
 Variables such as non-predictive weather conditions and micro-climate influences by adjacent structures will create a “pro-active” building skin.

-The bio-climaticfaçade design is a raging trend internationally that caters to the seasons of the local area controlling the summer sun, winter chills while also making the interiors and exteriors thermally and visually well-performing, says Ar.
+The bio-climaticfaçade design is a raging trend internationally that caters to the seasons of the local area controlling the summer sun, and winter chills while also making the interiors and exteriors thermally and visually well-performing, says Ar.
 Patel.
 Stainless steel has been yet another material choice in the case of bioclimatic projects globally, given its durability and low maintenance costs.

 Besides technology, materials like glass, concrete, etc., used for the building skin are an integral yet singular aspect of the façade design points out Gupta.
 Durable, malleable, and scalable materials like copper, concrete, etc., are the choice for architects who innovate in designing functional cladding.

 Earth’s climate, health and safety, lifestyle, and rapid urbanization will result in super tall and smart buildings.
-The buildings will have complex but efficient structural systems like diagrids, exo-skeleton, space trusses, etc. and façades would follow the process, says Ar.
+The buildings will have complex but efficient structural systems like diagrids, exoskeletons, space trusses, etc. and façades will follow the process, says Ar.
 Bhole.
 In the next few decades, we will witness multiple options and experiments in automated or electronically controlled dynamic façades with dynamic property changing glass for improved energy efficiency, indoor comfort, and overall environmental quality, he adds.

 A high-performance façade is a façade that not just envelopes your building, but works with your building to give you optimum daylight, comfort, no glare, and reduction of heat gain, explains Ar.
 Karl Wadia.
 An optimum high-performance façade is always going to be one that shields you from the external harsh atmosphere, while at the same time not demanding you to turn on many high levels of air conditioning.